zamange/fndidy_feature_stories/stories/Feature_stories.md

 Then the app should automatically transfer a small amount to their savings account at a specified interval, And show progress toward their savings goal,
 And notify them once their target amount is reached.

+Feature 7: Blockchain and Decentralized Finance (DeFi)

+Title: Decentralized Loan Access

+Scenario A: Small business owner requests a decentralized loan.
+Given the business owner wants a loan outside traditional banks, When they select a DeFi loan option in the Fundify app, Then the app should prompt them to verify their identity using blockchain, And offer available DeFi loan options based on their blockchain credit score, And allow them to proceed with the loan if they meet eligibility criteria.

+Title: Blockchain-Based Identity Verification

+Scenario B: Business owner verifies their identity for financial services.

+Given the business owner is new to formal banking, When they set up their profile in the Fundify app, Then the app should offer blockchain-based identity verification, And link their identity with a unique blockchain ID, And allow them to use this ID for accessing further financial services.